parthsharma1011/grounded-voice-agent/README.md

 # Grounded voice agent

-This is the code and data behind the thesis *Checking Before Speaking*.
+This is the code and data behind the thesis *Checking Before Speaking*, which asks how to stop a voice agent from stating business facts it never looked up.
 It has two parts:

 - **The live app:** an outbound phone agent built on LiveKit Agents and a Twilio SIP trunk.
 It serves several personas, and each persona can state business facts only by calling a tool.
 - **The experiment:** it gives the same questions to three versions of the agent (P1 prompt only, P2 cited schema, P3 forced tool call plus self-verification) and scores every answer for groundedness.
 The analysis scripts then produce every number and chart in the thesis.